robreuss/ElementalController/README.md

 ## Installation
 ### CocoaPods
 Coming soon.
-For now use Carthage for iOS/macOS/tvOS, or just close the project and add the files.
+For now use Carthage for iOS/macOS/tvOS, or just clone the repo and add the files to your project directly.
 ### Carthage
 Learn about [Carthage](https://github.com/Carthage/Carthage).